ashton6student/ece445/README.md

 ### 5. Software Subsystem

-- Integrates with Unity using the XR Hands package.
+- Integrates with Unity using the XR Interaction Toolkit for virtual scene deployment.
+- Virtual scene containing objects with colliders to test interaction.
 - BLE data mapped to virtual hand movements and actions.
 - Collision detection triggers haptic feedback via BLE.